rafaeltakahashi/pos-winsurf/info.md

 ### java-poc-1

-Spring, maven, native query with grouping sets.
+> Spring, maven, native query with grouping sets.
-Created with Windsurf on openai o3-mini medium.
+> Created with Windsurf on openai o3-mini medium.
 Didn't work, quickly threw it away.

 ### java-poc-2

-Created with Windsurf on Gemini 2.5 Pro, worked a lot better.
-Used the same initial prompt.
+> Created with Windsurf on Gemini 2.5 Pro, worked a lot better.
+Used the same initial prompt:

 Make a new Java project in this empty directory with Java 23, Maven and Spring Boot that connects to a Postgres database at localhost:5432 (database=postgres, username=postgres, password=pocpoc) and then automatically creates a table for a Product entity if it doesn't exist; the entity is as follows: